krussll/tarothappy/_posts/2019-05-07-everything-you-wanted-to-know-about-lawn-bowls.md

 author: reece
 categories: [ help ]
 image: assets/images/everything-you-wanted-to-know-about-bowls.jpg
-description: "Everything you wanted to know about lawn bowls"
+description: "A quick FAQ answering the most common questions about lawn bowls"
+last_modified_at: 2020-10-22
 ---

+## What are the balls called in lawn bowls?

+**In lawn bowls the balls are called "bowls" or "woods".** "Woods" is reference to the fact they used to be made out of wood, however the more common term these days is "bowls".

 ## What are bowls made of?

-Lawn bowls were originally made of wood, but are now made with composite plastic.
+**Lawn bowls were originally made of wood, but are now made with composite plastic.**

 This not only makes the bowls last longer, but also allows for manufacturers to make the bowls to the same specification each and every time.